DataBooth/duckdb-utils/docs/cli.rst

 Enabling cached counts
 ======================

-``select count(*)`` queries can take a long time against large tables. ``sqlite-utils`` can speed these up by adding triggers to maintain a ``_counts`` table, see :ref:`python_api_cached_table_counts` for details.
+``select count(*)`` queries can take a long time against large tables. ``duckdb-utils`` can speed these up by adding triggers to maintain a ``_counts`` table, see :ref:`python_api_cached_table_counts` for details.

-The ``sqlite-utils enable-counts`` command can be used to configure these triggers, either for every table in the database or for specific tables.
+The ``duckdb-utils enable-counts`` command can be used to configure these triggers, either for every table in the database or for specific tables.

 .. code-block:: bash

     # Configure triggers for every table in the database
-    sqlite-utils enable-counts mydb.db
+    duckdb-utils enable-counts mydb.duckdb

     # Configure triggers just for specific tables
-    sqlite-utils enable-counts mydb.db table1 table2
+    duckdb-utils enable-counts mydb.duckdb table1 table2

 If the ``_counts`` table ever becomes out-of-sync with the actual table counts you can repair it using the ``reset-counts`` command:

 .. code-block:: bash

-    sqlite-utils reset-counts mydb.db
+    duckdb-utils reset-counts mydb.duckdb

 .. _cli_analyze:

 Optimizing index usage with ANALYZE
 ===================================

-The `SQLite ANALYZE command <https://www.sqlite.org/lang_analyze.html>`__ builds a table of statistics which the query planner can use to make better decisions about which indexes to use for a given query.
+The `DuckDB ANALYZE command <https://www.sqlite.org/lang_analyze.html>`__ builds a table of statistics which the query planner can use to make better decisions about which indexes to use for a given query.

 You should run ``ANALYZE`` if your database is large and you do not think your indexes are being efficiently used.